carloshenriquefbf/country-comparator/README.md

 You can select the type of data you wish to compare and then you have 3 options:

-1. Select a few countries to compare the data;
+1. Select a few countries to compare their data;
 2. Select one country and compare it's data with the data of a random country;
 3. Compare the data of two randomly selected countries.